Meter-Reader/barion/README.md

 end
 ```

+The configuration is also available in the Rail application configuration under ```Rails.application.config.barion```.

 #### POSKey and PublicKey (default: empty)

 You can find your `POSKey` and `PublicKey` at the  Barion Shop website: